rockettheme/docs/Docs/grav/themes/clarity/INDEX.md

 ![Responsive](assets/ft-3.jpg)

-Clarity is a responsive template which means it adapts to the viewing device's width, such as mobile, tablet or desktop.
+Clarity is a responsive theme which means it adapts to the viewing device's width, such as mobile, tablet or desktop.
 Mobile modes have a unique menu to aid usability.
 Support classes can also be used to display or hide various types of content for each device.

 ## Inheritance